Best Pintxos in San Sebastian

 Cheese cake| © mahyar mirghasemi

-To finish, I suggest you give this list of the best pintxos in San Sebastian a sweet touch with the delicious cheesecake of La Viña.
+Finally, I suggest you to give this pintxo tour in San Sebastian a sweet touch with the delicious cheesecake of La Viña.
 This cheesecake is not only famous in Donostia, but internationally.
 In fact, even in Turkey and Japan they try to imitate the recipe of this cheesecake.

-La Viña is an informal bar located in 31 de Agosto street, next to the Basilica of Nuestra Señora del Coro.
-Its wines are also famous.
+• Where is it located...
+The bar is located on 31 de Agosto Street, next to the Basilica of Nuestra Señora del Coro.